kufii/CodeSnap/README.md

 Take beautiful screenshots of your code in VS Code.

+TODO: add gif of usage

+## Features

+- Quickly save screenshots of your code
+- Copy screenshots to your clipboard
+- Show line numbers
+- Many other configuration Options

+## Examples

+TODO: add a bunch of screenshots here

+## configuration

+CodeSnap is highly configurable.
+Here's a list of settings you can change to tune the way your screenshots look:

+**`codesnap.backgroundColor`:** The background color of the snippet's container.
+Can be any valid CSS color.

+**`codesnap.boxShadow`:** The CSS box-shadow for the snippet.
+Can be any valid CSS box shadow.

+**`codesnap.containerPadding`:** The padding for the snippet's container.
+Can be any valid CSS padding.

+**`codesnap.roundedCorners`:** Boolean value to use rounded corners or square corners for the window.

+**`codesnap.showWindowControls`:** Boolean value to show or hide OS X style window buttons.

+**`codesnap.showLineNumbers`:** Boolean value to show or hide line numbers.

+**`codesnap.realLineNumbers`:** Boolean value to start from the real line number of the file instead of 1.

+**`codesnap.transparentBackground`:** Boolean value to use a transparent background when taking the screenshot.

+**`codesnap.target`:** Either `container` to take the screenshot with the container, or `window` to only take the window.

 ## Copy to Clipboard support in Linux

 In order for this feature to work in Linux you must install `xclip`.